AckerlyXu/heima/articles/virtual-machines/windows/migrate-single-classic-to-resource-manager.md

 ---

-# Migrate a single Azure VM from classic to Managed Disks
+# Manually migrate a Classic VM to a new ARM Managed Disk VM from the VHD

-This section helps you to migrate your existing Azure VMs from the classic deployment model to [Managed Disks](../storage/storage-managed-disks-overview.md) in the Resource Manager deployment model.
+This section helps you to migrate your existing Azure VMs from the classic deployment model to [Managed Disks](../../storage/storage-managed-disks-overview.md) in the Resource Manager deployment model.

 ## Plan for the migration to Managed Disks